-DMA docents conduct weekly tours of the Museum’s collection and exhibitions for groups of visitors ranging from elementary school students to adult visitors.
-The knowledge and strategies for conducting tours are accumulated over a yearlong training program consisting of lectures, gallery talks, and workshops led by staff and outside experts.
+A vital part of the School Programs team, DMA docents support the Education Division’s mission of facilitating meaningful experiences for visitors of all ages.
+Docents conduct weekly tours of the Museum’s collection and exhibitions for groups of visitors ranging from elementary school students to adult visitors.
+The knowledge and teaching strategies for conducting tours in the Museum’s galleries are accumulated over a yearlong training program consisting of lectures, gallery talks, and workshops led by staff and outside experts.

-We seek applicants who have a desire to communicate the power of art to others.
+We seek lifelong learners who have a desire to encourage learning, foster creativity, and create memories, bringing art and visitors together.
 A degree in art history is not required.
-We ask that all docents commit to remaining in the program for a minimum of two years.
-Docents attend weekly trainings every Monday, September-May.
+Spanish-English bilingual skills are helpful, but not required.
+Due to the substantial investment in training, we ask that all new docents commit to remaining in the program for a minimum of two years.

 Center for Creative Connections (C3)

 We seek applicants who enjoy engaging with the public!
 Volunteers with the Center for Creative Connections (C3) greet visitors, answer visitor questions, and provide information on the Museum's collection, programs, and activities.
 Volunteers also facilitate interactive educational experiences for visitors of all ages, which often include conversations with visitors about works of art and hands-on creative activities.
 In addition, volunteers help with the general upkeep of C3 by organizing and maintaining gallery spaces and preparing program and activity supplies.